AmadiMichael/LowLevelVulnerabilities/README.md

 Ensure that your code reverts after comparing all supported function signatures, fallback etc and not matching any.
 Omitting this can mean that the execution continues into other parts of your bytecode which you most likely don't want.
 This is trivial but can be forgotten and if so can have critical consequences.

-## Ensure that addresses being called, static-called or delegate-called have code deployed to them, calling an address without code is always successful.
+## Ensure that addresses being called, static-called or delegate-called have code deployed to them

+Calling an address without code is always successful.
 If you're sure the address has and will always have code deployed to it, then this check can be omitted to save runtime gas costs.

 ## Ensure overflow and underflow are always checked when not desired